ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

  - Cable management was the hardest part of the assembly (isn't it always?) and that's the weakest point of the whole experience in my opinion.
    The case doesn't leave any room for cable routing and feels quite low-end in that regard.
    Making the case taller with proper routing options beneath the motherboard would be a huge plus, I believe.
- - Having more openings on top for additional convenction could perhaps lower the temperature by a degree or two.
+ - Having more openings on top for additional convection could perhaps lower the temperature by a degree or two.
  - Leaving more horizontal space around USB sockets for wider USB plugs would be useful.
  - More space around the 3.5 mm audio socket would make it much easier to plug devices in and out, which is quite troublesome now or downright impossible for people with larger fingers.
  - The USB 2.0 and USB 3.0 sockets are oriented differently.
 USB 2.0 is upside down.